GeniXira/ML_Churn_Prediction/README.md

 ![Solution](https://raw.githubusercontent.com/pik1989/MLProject-Churn-Analysis-And-Prediction-Model/main/images/Telco5.JPG)

-In this repository, we have performed the end to end Exploratory Data Analysis, and idenfitied the characteristics of the customers that are more likely to churn, and I have used them wisely to create a model, and lately, have deployed the model.
+In this repository, I have performed the end to end Exploratory Data Analysis, and idenfitied the characteristics of the customers that are more likely to churn, and I have used them wisely to create a model, and lately, have deployed the model.

 ### 🟢 For EDA, please refer to : Churn Analysis - EDA.ipynb
 ### 🟢 For Model Building, please refer to: Churn Analysis - Model Building.ipynb